Croatia–United Kingdom relations

-Croatia–United Kingdom relations, or British-Croatian relations, are foreign relations between Croatia and the United Kingdom.
+Croatia–United Kingdom relations are the bilateral relations between Croatia and the United Kingdom.
 After Croatia declared independence from Yugoslavia in June 1991, the UK established diplomatic relations with Croatia on 25 June 1992.
+Both countries are members of the Council of Europe and NATO.

+the United Kingdom gave full support to Croatia's applications for membership in the European Union and NATO.

 History

 Croatian War of Independence and Margaret Thatcher

 UK Prime Minister Baroness Margaret Thatcher was one of the most keen advocates of the Croatian independence during the Croatian War of Independence in the 1990s.
 In an interview for HRT in 1991 she said: